-Smart Lighting: It is what it says on the tin really.
+It is what it says on the tin really.
 Smart lighting systems allow you to control the lighting in your home from an app on your phone.
 But it can do more than just turn on and off.
 It can detect when people are in the room and adjust accordingly, you can dim the lights with a slider on your app, and if you have smart lightbulbs you can set the colour of light given off, adjust the colour temperature, or they can self-adjust based on the amount of daylight available.

-Smart Locks: Smart locks can be put on pretty much any door, including your garage, and allow you to grant or deny access to visitors without having to go to the door.
+Smart locks can be put on pretty much any door, including your garage, and allow you to grant or deny access to visitors without having to go to the door.
 This is particularly useful for people with disabilities or injuries that prevent them from moving around quickly.
 Smart locks can also detect when a resident is near, using an RFID chip, and automatically unlock the door for them – no more struggling to unlock the doors when you’re loaded down with shopping!

-Smart Security: Security is a big concern for a lot of people these days.
+Security is a big concern for a lot of people these days.
 Smart security systems include cameras, motion sensors and other intruder detecting kit.
 These all allow residents to monitor their home when they aren’t in or are away for a long period of time.
 Smart motion sensors can also tell the difference between residents, visitors, pets and burglars, and can be set to record footage and alert local authorities if they detect suspicious behaviour.

-Smart Monitors: These are systems that monitor what’s going on in your home.
+These are systems that monitor what’s going on in your home.
 Don’t worry – we don’t mean you!
 A smart home monitor might, for example, sense an electrical surge happening, and turn off your appliances to protect them until it passes, and then turn them back on.
 It might also sense things like water failures or freezing pipes and turn off the water so that you don’t end up with a flooded house.
 They’re a bit like an early warning system for your house.